What we know about the Americans arrested for bringing ammo to Turks and Caicos - KESQ

 By Alisha Ebrahimji, CNN

-(CNN) — Five Americans were arrested in Turks and Caicos within the past six months because of tightened gun control laws in the territory that make bringing in firearms or ammunition without prior permission from police a crime with a mandatory 12-year prison sentence.
+(CNN) — Five Americans have been arrested in Turks and Caicos over the past six months under gun control laws that make bringing firearms or ammunition into the territory without prior permission from police a crime.

-Michael Lee Evans, 72, of Texas; Sharitta Grier, 45, of Florida; Bryan Hagerich, of Pennsylvania; Ryan Tyler Watson, 40, of Oklahoma and Tyler Wenrich, 31, of Virginia, were all accused of bringing various amounts of ammunition to Turks and Caicos, a 40-island chain southeast of the Bahamas.
+Michael Lee Evans, of Texas; Sharitta Grier, of Florida; Bryan Hagerich, of Pennsylvania; Ryan Tyler Watson, of Oklahoma; and Tyler Wenrich, of Virginia, were all accused of bringing various amounts of ammunition to Turks and Caicos, a 40-island chain southeast of the Bahamas.

-While some have pleaded guilty, paid fines or returned to the US, others await trial with the road ahead unclear.

-But what is clear: all have said the ammunition recovered from their luggage was not intentionally packed, according to American lawmakers petitioning for their expedited release.
+All have said the ammunition recovered from their luggage was not intentionally packed, according to American lawmakers who went to the British Overseas Territory in May as part of efforts to petition for their expedited release.

+Though the infractions had carried a mandatory 12-year prison sentence and fine – with reductions only in “exceptional circumstances” – a mid-June revision clarified courts may impose a fine, a custodial sentence or both in exceptional circumstances, a member of the territory’s House of Assembly said June 14.

-Here’s what we know so far about the Americans and the laws in Turks and Caicos:
+Four Americans arrested under the law have pleaded guilty, been sentenced and returned to the US, while the last is due in court next week.
+Here’s what we know so far about the laws in Turks and Caicos and the affected Americans:

 No constitutional right to carry firearms in Turks and Caicos

-Even though the territory doesn’t manufacture firearms or ammunition, the number of firearms finding their way to the islands has increased, Turks and Caicos Premier Washington Misick said.
-And that’s a worry for the British Overseas Territory.
+Though the territory doesn’t manufacture firearms or ammunition, the number of firearms finding their way to the islands has increased – and that’s a worry, Turks and Caicos Premier Washington Misick said.

 While it is legal to fly in the US with unloaded firearms and ammunition in checked baggage, according to the Transportation Security Administration, bringing firearms or ammunition into Turks and Caicos without prior permission from police is “strictly forbidden.”

-Firearm and ammunition offenses carry a mandatory minimum custodial sentence of 12 years and a fine, according to the Turks and Caicos Island Government.

-The mandatory sentence is in place to protect those on the islands, Gov. Dileeni Daniel-Selvaratnam said.
-Judges may use their discretion to impose reduced sentences in “exceptional circumstances,” she said.
+The mandatory sentence was in place to protect those on the islands, Gov. Dileeni Daniel-Selvaratnam said.
+Judges could use their discretion to impose reduced sentences in “exceptional circumstances,” she said.

-But no special treatment should be given to any group, the Turks and Caicos premier said.
+But no special treatment should be given to any group, the Turks and Caicos premier said: “The law must be applied even-handedly.”

+Even so, the “amendment was introduced to address concerns about the rigidity of the previous sentencing framework, which mandated both imprisonment and financial penalties for all firearms offenses, regardless of the specific context or severity,” House of Assembly member Edwin Astwood said in a statement.

+“This often resulted in disproportionately harsh sentences that did not always fit the nature of the crime or the circumstances of the offender.”

-While the US and Turks and Caicos collaborate in battling narcotics, terrorism and money laundering, “our laws and processes are not congruent,” Misick said.
+While Turks and Caicos collaborates with the US in battling narcotics, terrorism and money laundering, “our laws and processes are not congruent,” Misick said.

 “We are a separate sovereignty.
 We respect the United States’ laws and we will never think to interfere in its operation.”